-To start your strawberry seeds first mix together a 50/50 mixture of sterilized black earth and sphagnum peat moss.
+To start your strawberry seeds, first, mix a 50/50 mixture of sterilized black earth and sphagnum peat moss.
 Water the soil until moist – not soggy.
-Then surface sow the strawberry seed onto the soil.
+Then surface sow the strawberry seeds onto the soil.
 Strawberry seeds require light to germinate, so place the pots in a sunny location in your house.
-If sowing the seed outdoors you can gently press the seed into the soil and lightly cover the seed with peat moss.
+If sowing the seed outdoors, you can gently press the seed into the soil and lightly cover the seed with peat moss.

-Alpine strawberries are another wild variety that are more cold tolerant.
+Alpine strawberries are another wild variety that is cold-tolerant.
 The plants are more prolific than wild strawberries, and the berries are larger.
-The alpine strawberry is also very delicious as the woodland berries are and it is also everbearing.
+The alpine strawberry is also very delicious as the woodland berries are, and it is also everbearing.
 Alpine strawberries do not produce runners, as well as some varieties of the woodland strawberry.
-‘Runners’ are shoots that the plant sends out away from itself that eventually produces roots and starts another strawberry plant.
+‘Runners’ are shoots that the plant sends out away from itself that eventually produce roots and starts another strawberry plant.
 All wild strawberry plants will reproduce by seed.
 Garden strawberries are hybrid plants and will not reproduce true to seed.

 Once established, your wild strawberry plants will do very well on their own.
-They are low maintenance plants and will spread over time.
+They are low-maintenance plants and will spread over time.
 The plants will produce quite a few berries in the first year.
-By the second year it will be in full berry production all season long.
-While the berries are small it is worth the effort harvesting them after you experience their amazing flavour!
+By the second year, it will be in full berry production all season long.
+While the berries are small, it is worth the effort to harvest them after you experience their fantastic flavour!